Canning 101: Water Bath Basics

 I know in some circles canning your own food is horribly old-fashioned to which I say, call me old-fashioned because I kind of love it.
 Many of you have expressed interest in learning more about canning (and many of you know quite a bit already!) so today begins a little series on the basics of water bath canning.
-Plus there’s some pretty sweet canning equipment to give away so don’t miss the details of that down below.

 Canning may seem intimidating – I get it!
 I used to feel that way until I actually started water bath canning and realized how easy it is.
 Often people think they have to can 146 jars of jam in order to justify pulling out the canning equipment.
 While that is awfully ambitious and wonderful, there are many, many times that I use my water bath canning to process a simple 3-4 jars of strawberry jam or whatever it is.
 It doesn’t have to be a day long, epic adventure every time.
 It’s easy.
 I promise!

 To start, there are two main types of home canning: Water Bath and Pressure.